Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 And as always!
 Don’t forget to stop and look at the views as you walk.
 I see so many pilgrims head down tackling this stage, they are so intent on their goal that they forget to admire the breathtaking views around them.

-From here, the trail leads toward the highest point of the day at Col Lepoeder.
-The first stretch off the road is a grassy hill, which feels a bit steep but it’s followed by a gentler incline leading into the forest.
+From here, the trail leads onwards toward the highest point of the day at Col Lepoeder.
+The first off road grassy hill, can feel a bit steep but it’s followed by a more gentler incline leading into the forest.

 In the forest the trail levels and you can enjoy some much appreciated shade on a hot day!